AztecProtocol/dev-rel/hackathons/INSPIRATION.md

 ### Proving backends

 Noir does not compile to a specific proof system, so you can implement an entirely different proving system such as Halo2 or Marlin.
+You can see what is being worked on [here](https://github.com/noir-lang/awesome-noir#proving-backends).

 ### Verifiers